bplmaps/lmec-main-site/content/event/from-the-vault-2022-12-02.md

 Looking to add more maps to your life?
 Join us for an afternoon of close map looking!

+For this edition of _From the Vault_, we're celebrating the opening of [Soft City](https://justpractice.work/), a pop-up exhibition of large-scale textile series that maps the urban fabric of Boston.
+To accompany the pop-up, we'll be taking a look at historic objects from our collections of a similar textile nature.

 #### _From the Vault_

 The Leventhal Map and Education Center cares for more than a quarter million cartographic and geographic objects, including maps, atlases, charts, globes, gazetteers, ephemera, research texts, and data sets.
 With such an extensive collection, it is likely that many of these objects will never be included in exhibitions for public viewing.
 Our latest series, _From the Vault_, attempts to remedy that limitation. _From The Vault_ is a biweekly, casual collections showing of objects selected by Map Center staff.
 These drop-in sessions **do not** include a formal presentation, though Map Center staff will be available to interpret objects, chat, and answer questions.